ssalvatori/iot-vpn-lab/README.md

 ## service

-Python daemon to process messages sent by the alexa skill
+Python daemon to process messages sent by the alexa skill and restart openvpn with the new configuration

 ## terraform/lambda